PCUSA's Israel decision 'tragic'

 Glaser linked the divestment decision to the PCUSA's June 19 decisions to allow its pastors to perform same-sex weddings and to approve a constitutional amendment defining marriage as between "two people" rather than "a man and a woman."
-Click here
+Click here for BP's report.

 "Viewing these decisions by the PCUSA General Assembly as aspects of one agenda will sober evangelicals who may have unwittingly embraced the divestment decision without understanding the underlying values moving the PCUSA leadership in this direction," Glaser wrote in a blog post.
 "The PCUSA seems to be leaving its biblical moorings.
 Instead of allowing Holy Scripture to judge the trends and philosophies of our day, the opposite is happening -- today's trends and values are beginning to determine the ethical, moral and political decisions of the church."

 PCUSA-Jewish relationships have been strained recently, especially since publication in January by the PCUSA's Israel/Palestine Network of "Zionism Unsettled," a booklet arguing that it is bad theology to claim Israel has a God-given right to exist in the Holy Land, Religion News Service reported.

 Among the booklet's claims, according to the Committee for Accuracy in Middle East Reporting in America: Jews were treated well in Muslim countries until the 19th century; Israel alone is responsible for the suffering of Palestinians; and the nation of Israel has been shielded from debate and criticism among mainline U.S. denominations.

 The General Assembly declared that "Zionism Unsettled" "does not represent the views of the Presbyterian Church (U.S.A.)."